 - Pat seasoning into each side to make sure they stick.

-- Take large cast iron skillet and add oil.
+- Bring a large cast-iron skillet to a medium-high heat and add oil.

 - When oil just starts to smoke, place tuna steaks in skillet.

-- Cook for 30-45 seconds per side (or up to 1 minute if you just barely want it rare in the middle) – this will create a nice crust on either side.
+- Cook for 30-45 seconds per side (or up to 1 minute if you just barely want it rare in the middle) – this will create a nice crust on the outside.

 - Remove and let rest on clean plate for 5 minutes.